cab302-qut/address-book_sqlite_tdd_06/README.md

 ## Activity 1 - Preparation - Setting up the Project

 Clone the repository and switch to the "sqlite" branch.
-You will need to install the sqlite JDBC driver as well as JUnit 5 however the latter should be installed.
+You will need to install the sqlite JDBC driver as well as JUnit 5 (JUnit 5 should already be installed - Check pom file).

 ![Clone repo instructions command](/images/clonerepo8.png)